testiranjephp/prvo/README.md

 ## Run tests from command line
 You are not required to run tests only from Visual Studio IDE.
 You can use your command line for running tests.
-Visual Studio include VSTest.Console command line tool for running tests as an alternate way run test.
+Visual Studio include dotnet test command line tool for running tests as an alternate way run test.
-To run tests from command you need to find VSTest.Console executable file in your terminal.
-Usually this file is located in Microsoft subfolder in Visual Studio in Program files

-1) Open your terminal
-2) Locate VSTest.Console and run in terminal

 ### How to run all tests

-To run just one test we need to use /Tests option in VSTest.Console.
+To run just one test we need to use dotnet test with **--filter** option.

 Example
-`vstest.console MyTests.dll /Tests:TestToRun`
+`dotnet test projectToTest --filter SomeTestName `

 ### How to run all tests

-To run multple tests from terminal we just specify test file in VSTest.Console `vstest.console MyTests.dll`
+To run multple tests from terminal we just specify test file in VSTest.Console `dotnet test projectToTest`

 ### How to specify runsettings file